MolSSI/QCEngine/devtools/azure_ci_images.md

 ### Creating the Image

-1. Start a new [Dockerfile](https://docs.docker.com/engine/reference/builder/) with the following one lline header:
+1. Start a new [Dockerfile](https://docs.docker.com/engine/reference/builder/) with the following one line header:
     ```Dockerfile
     FROM condaforge/linux-anvil-comp7